cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - DataSet was successfully truncated
+     - Dataset was successfully truncated

 .. rst2pdf: PageBreak

-DataSet Module HTTP API
+Dataset Module HTTP API
 =======================

-The DataSet Module API allows you to interact with `Continuuity Reactor DataSet Modules <advanced.html#dataset-system>`_ through HTTP.
+The Dataset Module API allows you to interact with `Continuuity Reactor Dataset Modules <advanced.html#dataset-system>`_ through HTTP.
-You can list, add, and delete DataSet modules.
+You can list, add, and delete Dataset modules.

-Listing all DataSet Modules
+Listing all Dataset Modules
 ---------------------------

 To list all modules, issue an HTTP GET request to the URL::